daniyl-x/dotfiles/README.md

 # **Dotfiles**
 > *This repository contains my personal dotfiles and configurations that I use every day on my Linux machine.*

+> **Note**
+> Both, micro and vim configuration files contain language-specific settings and/or plugins, currently for Python and HTML.

 ## Table of contents
 - [Requirements](#requirements)